Skip to content

 The greater the diversity of talent, the more opportunity for innovation and growth.
 And our various educational programs are just one part of our wider Diversity and Inclusion (D&I) Division, which aims to create a vibrant and inclusive company culture for employees in five key areas: Recruitment, Retention, Advancement, Leadership, and D&I Role Models.

-The result is that every part of our business benefits from fostering an inclusive culture and workplace, which enables us to attract the best talent and give them greater freedom to innovate.
+The result is that every part of our business benefits from fostering an inclusive culture and workplace, which enables us to attract the most talented candidates and give them greater freedom to innovate.

 Looking beyond our industry

-We have also developed and launched GROW (Gulf Region Organization for Women), a collective of 86 Governmental and private sector organizations, working together to advance women’s professional opportunities regionally.
+We have also developed and launched GROW (Gulf Region Organization for Women), a collective of 86 government and private-sector organizations, working together to advance women’s professional opportunities regionally.

 By uniting such a broad range of businesses, educational institutes, and service providers around a common goal, GROW has already helped thousands of women, opening up access to thought leaders, sharing best practices, and creating new opportunities through forums and virtual webinars.